collective/alm.solrindex/alm/solrindex/README.txt

     results = portal.portal_catalog(solr_params={'q': 'waldo'})

 The SolrIndex in the catalog will issue the query parameters specified in "solr_params" to Solr.
+Each parameter value can be a string (including unicode) or a list of strings.
+If you provide query parameters for other Solr fields, the parameters passed to Solr will be mixed with parameters generated for the other fields.
+Note that Solr requires some value for the 'q' parameter, so if you provide Solr parameters but no value for 'q', SolrIndex will supply '*:*' as the value for 'q'.

-The parameters passed to Solr may be mixed with parameters generated for other fields.
-Solr will return to the SolrIndex a list of matching document IDs and scores, the SolrIndex will pass the document IDs and scores to ZCatalog, then ZCatalog will intersect the document IDs with results from other indexes.
-Finally, ZCatalog will return a sorted list of result objects ("brain" objects).
+Solr will return to the SolrIndex a list of matching document IDs and scores, then the SolrIndex will pass the document IDs and scores to ZCatalog, then ZCatalog will intersect the document IDs with results from other indexes.
+Finally, ZCatalog will return a sorted list of result objects ("brain" objects) to application code.

 If you need access to the Solr response object, provide a ``solr_callback`` function in the catalog query.
 After Solr sends its